energy-on-chain/deepsea-roundup-ai/README.txt

 - Start redis server: (run in terminal: redis-server, confirm running: redis-cli ping)
 - Start stripe webhook for local dev: (run in terminal: stripe listen --forward-to localhost:3001/api/registration-webhook)

+EXTRAS:
+[x] Google Cloud - Go to "Service Accounts" in cloud project console sidebar.
+Create a json key, then add the created file to the local project main directory.
+After that, add the json file to your .gitignore file.
+Finally, add all of the contents to your .env files.
+[] HostGator - Adding the aliases...
+[] Redis - How to use this...

+STILL TODO:
+[] Stripe webhooks (including keys for staging and prod)...